Naftuli Moster: Career

 While studying for his degree in social work, Moster founded Yaffed.
 He served as President of the organization from 2012 to 2016 and is currently executive director.
 Concerned that many other students in the ultra-Orthodox community might struggle, as he did, in trying to apply to college and learn skills that would enable them to make a living, Moster founded the non-profit organization, with the aim of ensuring that ultra-Orthodox students in private schools receive the secular education mandated by the State of New York.
 Public education organizations and staff are often unaware of their responsibilities to students at private and religious schools.
 Moster discussed the problem of secular education with New York superintendents who have large Hasidic communities in their district.
 Through Yaffed, Moster is also hoping to raise the awareness of ultra-Orthodox educational needs in the Jewish community.
 The mission is to ensure that all students acquire the knowledge and skills necessary to earn a livelihood and to allow personal growth.

 In June 2022, a New York State Supreme Court justice ruled in favor of an Orthodox Jewish mother YAFFED had assisted in registering a complaint against a Brooklyn yeshiva.
 The judge ordered New York's’s Department of Education to complete its investigation into the yeshiva that had extended for several years.

 On June 17, 2022, Moster announced that he will resign his post at Yaffed on September 30, 2022.

 Moster is also a public speaker, on radio and at public events such as Limmud, and on panel at a screening of director Joe Kolman's film An Unorthodox Education.

 In an interview with The Jewish Daily Forward, Moster noted that his approach to community organizing is not the traditional one.
 His style is "to get to those people who do believe in education, and enable them to speak up and ask their leaders to make some changes so their children can have a better future".
 When publications in the insular community refused to publish information, Moster is willing to take a more direct approach, pursuing letter writing campaigns and direct billboards.

+In 2025, he publicly expressed regret for some of his past actions as an activist, and announced he had personally returned to Orthodox Jewish observance.